stefansilverio/reefineries/0x03-shell_c_twitter/README.md

 ---
 ## Description

-This reefinery is about shell, c, and twitter:
+this reefinery is about shell, c, and twitter:

 ## Author
 `stefan silverio`